perfsonar/docs/release_candidates/5.1.0/_sources/cookbook_central_archive.rst.txt

 *********************************************************************************************************************
-Central Archive with Grafana Cookbook - NOT PRODUCTION.
-CURRENTLY USES NIGHTLY-MINOR REPO
+Central Archive with Grafana Cookbook
 *********************************************************************************************************************

-.. note:: Edit note: Update https://raw.githubusercontent.com/perfsonar/psconfig/5.1.0/psconfig/perfsonar-psconfig/doc/skeleton.json to use main repo before release
+.. note:: This page uses the staging repo and URLs such as https://raw.githubusercontent.com/perfsonar/psconfig/5.1.0/psconfig/perfsonar-psconfig/doc/skeleton.json and https://raw.githubusercontent.com/perfsonar/project/installation-script/install-perfsonar will change for final release

 This guide walks-through a standard perfSONAR setup where there are multiple perfSONAR Testpoint hosts writing measurements to central archive from which results can be displayed.